theTulgaa/spell-check-mongolia/README.md

 ## Contributing

 If you'd like to contribute, feel free to fork the repository and submit a pull request.
-Please make sure to review the guidelines before contributing.
+Please make sure that your code will be needed our approval before merging.